YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 		int subs_used,
 		ydb_buffer_t *subsarray);

-Decrements the count held by the process of the specified lock.
+Decrements the count of the specified lock held by the process.
 As noted in the `Concepts`_ section, a lock whose count goes from 1 to 0 is released.
 A lock whose name is specified, but which the process does not hold, is ignored.

 As releasing a lock cannot fail, the function returns ``YDB_OK``, unless there is an error such as an invalid name that results in the return of an error code such as ``YDB_ERR_INVVARNAME``.
+Errors result in an appropriate `error return code`_.

 -----------------
 ydb_lock_incr_s()